Pillow Snob Reviews

 Wool: along the same lines as down alternative although more expensive.

-Indirectly, yes.
+In my opinion, yes.
 A pillow that doesn’t properly support your neck can cause your airway to collapse or constrict, which can worsen snoring.
 Ultimately, make sure the pillow 1. is comfortable on first lay down and 2. doesn’t allow the filling to move (filling migration) during the night.
 Moving into a poor sleeping position because of migrating filling is more common especially in single chamber pillows.

 Absolutely, and they’re underrated!
 Wool filling is naturally temperature-regulating, moisture-wicking, and resistant to dust mites.
 Kapok (a plant-based fiber) is silky, lightweight, and eco-friendly.
 Neither has the off-gassing concerns of synthetic foam, making them great picks for health-conscious sleepers who want something beyond standard down alternative.
 Just make sure they are in a multi-chamber style pillow so the filling doesn’t shift during sleep.